 Rae Pica has been an education consultant, specializing in the development and education of the whole child and children’s physical activity, since 1980.
 Rae is one of the foremost child development experts in education.
 A former adjunct instructor with the University of New Hampshire, she is the founder and director of Moving & Learning (now Rae Pica Keynotes & Consulting) and the author of 19 books, including the text Experiences in Movement and Music (in its 5th edition), the award-winning Great Games for Young Children and Jump into Literacy, and A Running Start: How Play, Physical Activity, and Free Time Create a Successful Child, written for the parents of children birth to age five.
-Her latest book, published by Corwin in 2015, is What If Everybody Understood Child Development?: Straight Talk About Improving Education and Children’s Lives and Active Learning Across the Curriculum: Teaching the Way They Learn.
+Her latest books are What If Everybody Understood Child Development?: Straight Talk About Improving Education and Children’s Lives and Active Learning Across the Curriculum: Teaching the Way They Learn.

 Additionally, Rae has contributed to numerous other publications, including George Morrison’s Fundamentals of Early Childhood Education, and Beginnings and Beyond: Foundations in Early Childhood Education by Ann Gordon and Kate Brown.
-She has been a columnist for Young Children, Education.com, and Teaching Elementary Physical Education, and currently blogs for Huffington Post Education.
+She has been a columnist for Young Children, Education.com, and Teaching Elementary Physical Education, and has blogged for Huffington Post Education.

 From 1985 to 1989 Rae was co-creator and host of “Move for a Minute,” produced by New Hampshire Public Television and broadcast nationwide, most often between Sesame Street and Mister Rogers’ Neighborhood.

 Known for her lively and informative workshop and keynote presentations, Rae has shared her expertise with such groups as

 - Head Start Bureau